Following is the case brief for Citizens United v. Federal Election Commission, United States Supreme Court, (2010)

 The majority misreads the opinion in Austin as advocating a “categorical ban” on all corporate political speech.
 In the context of a public election, there is a substantial difference between corporate and human speakers.
 Corporate spending can skew the democratic process when large amounts of money are contributed to candidates who support the interests of corporations over individuals.
 The majority’s decision is inconsistent with the past, particularly from the way corporations were viewed by the framers.
 Historically, Congress has put a limit on corporate spending.
 That should not change and the majority ignores the principle that in a democracy there is a need to limit such spending to preserve the rights of individuals.

-The Court established that the First Amendment right to free speech extends to corporations just as it does to individuals.
+With Citizens United v.
+Federal Election Commission the Court established that the First Amendment right to free speech extends to corporations just as it does to individuals.
 As a result, preventing a corporation (even a non-profit) from participating in “express advocacy” is unconstitutional.